HelloKeerthana/crack-detection-roboflow/README.md

 Visualize & Save
 Final image is saved with bounding boxes and labels.

-🖼️ Example Output

-🧪 Sample Command

-python crack_detection.py
-📈 Next Improvements (TODO)
- Add GUI for image upload and preview

- Batch process folder of images

- Add support for local model inference (YOLOv5)

 🤝 Acknowledgments
 Roboflow for model hosting

 YOLO architecture for detection

 OpenCV and NumPy for processing

-📬 Contact
-For queries or improvements, reach out to Keerthana ✨

-Let me know if you want a version that supports webcam feed or video too — or want to add CLI arguments